hisnameisjimmy/sentry-electron-render-test/README.md

 Setup:
 - `npm install`
 - Replace the 'DSN' in `main.js`, `preload.js`, and `renderer.js` with a working DSN.
-- Place a filled out `sentry.properties` file in the root
 - `npm start`

 Reproduce issue: